shockscript/spec/src/overview/relation/as3.md

 class A extends EventTarget {}
 ```

-> **Note**: The `@event` tag introduced in ShockScript is used for documenting events better in reactive systems that use structural object types rather than classes for component parameters.
+> **Note**: The `@eventHandler` tag introduced in ShockScript is used for documenting events better in reactive systems that use structural object types rather than classes for component parameters.

 ## Embedding